There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) in-semester tests; (2) final exam; and (3) professional behaviour assessment (Pass/Fail).
+Indicative assessments in this unit are as follows: (1) in-semester tests; (2) written assessment; and (3) professional behaviour assessment (Pass/Fail).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour assessment (Pass/Fail) component.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.